-To ease your understanding of the relationship of those files, figure Figure 17 on the next page provides an overview.
+To ease your understanding of the relationship of those files, figure Figure 18 provides an overview.
 The edges in this graph symbolize how a data file may be linked to other files.
 This is not meant to document every possible data link you could do but rather tries to give you an idea which data files relate most.
 By clicking on a node, you get directed to this datafiles explanatory page.